Camping, Education

 Pros

-With rented gear you will not need to find space to store the items in your apartment or home.
-In fact you will return the gear at the end of your trip and never have to think about it’s storage or maintenance again.
+With rented gear, you will not need to find space to store the items in your apartment or home.
+In fact, you will return the gear at the end of your trip and never have to think about its storage or maintenance again.
 It does provide some piece of mind to have someone else handle that for you.

 So Should you Buy or Rent Camping Gear